renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowScripts

-## allowedHeader
+## allowedHeaders

-`allowedHeader` can be useful when a registry uses a authentication system that's not covered by Renovate's default credential handling in `hostRules`.
+`allowedHeaders` can be useful when a registry uses a authentication system that's not covered by Renovate's default credential handling in `hostRules`.
 By default, all headers starting with "X-" are allowed.
-If needed, you can allow additional headers with the `allowedHeader` option.
+If needed, you can allow additional headers with the `allowedHeaders` option.
-Any set `allowedHeader` overrides the default "X-" allowed header, so you should include them in your config if you wish for them to remain allowed.
+Any set `allowedHeaders` overrides the default "X-" allowed headers, so you should include them in your config if you wish for them to remain allowed.
-The `allowedHeader` config option takes an array of minimatch-compatible globs or re2-compatible regex strings.
+The `allowedHeaders` config option takes an array of minimatch-compatible globs or re2-compatible regex strings.

 Examples: